alucardrai/alucardrai/README.md

-- 👋 Hi, I’m @alucardrai
+- 👋 Hi, I’m @AlucarRrai
 - 👀 I’m interested in ...
 IT
 - 🌱 I’m currently learning ...
-PowerShell
+Git, PowerShell, & Azure
 - 💞️ I’m looking to collaborate on ...Automation
 - 📫 How to reach me ...
 - 😄 Pronouns: ...
 He/Him